 The company’s half and half technology system has led to great improvements in the world of wooden bats.
 Made of maple wood, the bat has a composite handle, significantly increasing its durability and a unique swinging feeling.
 It has a Composite Wood Design and gives the player a wood-like feel enhancing performance.
 Highly suitable for high school and college players, the Little League – approved DeMarini Youth Maple Wood Composite bat has a new and improved handle which is durable and light.
 This, in result, improves its performance together with more firmness and strength.
-The proprietary composite inner and handle combines to make it the most powerful and long lasting youth wood composite bat in the market.
+The proprietary composite inner and handle combine to make it the most powerful and long-lasting youth wood composite bat in the market.

 Baseball players are increasing favoring maple wood bats over other bats, due to its high performance, hardness, durability, and strength.